outdoor trinidad logo.gif (5127 bytes)

 relaxing at sally bay.jpg (77151 bytes)

 This beach is often confused with Salybia because most Trinidadians pronounce both words in an almost identical fashion.
 Sally Bay, which is also called Saline Bay, is located after Matura Village, along the Toco Main Road but before Balandra Bay.
 The main entrance to the beach is immediately before the bridge spanning the Rio Seco River and runs parallel to the river.
 There are strong offshore currents that flow in a westerly direction and to the center of the beach is a small offshore reef.
 The attraction of this beach for many individuals is that the Rio Seco river empties into the sea at this beach and the river near the mouth is quite wide and suitable for swimming.
+Kayak Rentals are also available at the beach front.
 Lifeguards patrol this beach.
 There is a beach facility with toilets and showers that is open on weekends and public holidays.
 Snack vendors usually operate on this beach on weekends.
 There is a hotel that fronts onto this beach and several beach houses along the Toco Main Road, immediately before the beach.

 The starting point for the hike to the Rio Seco waterfall is shortly after this beach, along the Toco Main Road.